lmc-eu/matej-client-php/README.md

 You can also set more granular options of the recommendation command and overwrite Matej default behaviour on per-request basis.

 Each type of recommendation command supports different customization options.
-See table bellow.
+See table below.

 | Atribute      | Methods                                   | UserItemRecommendation | UserUserRecommendation | ItemItemRecommendation | ItemUserRecommendation |